valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 resources must be created before the `valtix_gateway` resource can be created

 ~> **Note on Shared VPC Resources**
 The Valtix Gateway resource (`valtix_gateway`) can be deployed into a shared VPC.
-When the VPC is shared, the check to confirm the VPC is a valid and accessible VPC is not possible.
+When the VPC is shared, the check to confirm the VPC is valid is not possible.
 Valtix has relaxed this check to allow proper Gateway deployment.
-It is required by the user to ensure the VPC ID specified is a valid and accessible VPC.
+It is required by the user to ensure the VPC ID specified is correct and valid.<br><br>
+It is also required that the shared VPC Project needs to grant *Compute Network User* access to the Valtix Controller service principal associated with Project where the VPC is shared.

 ## Example Usage